bigcommerce/checkout-sdk-js/README.md

 ## Getting started

 The Checkout JS SDK is the easiest way to build a bespoke checkout into your store’s theme.
+The installation steps are below:

+1. Build checkout file.
+2. Upload the file to WebDAV.
+3. Paste the WebDAV URL in the control panel checkout settings.
+See [Installing a Custom Checkout](https://developer.bigcommerce.com/stencil-docs/customizing-checkout/installing-custom-checkouts) for details.

-We have created the following tutorials to help you get started.
+We have created the following tutorial to help you get started.

 * [Checkout SDK Quickstart](https://developer.bigcommerce.com/stencil-docs/customizing-checkout/checkout-sdk-quickstart) - This tutorial will walk through the first steps for building a custom checkout by installing the Checkout JS SDK and initial theme setup.
-* [Checkout SDK Tutorial](https://developer.bigcommerce.com/stencil-docs/customizing-checkout/checkout-sdk-example) - This tutorial will take you through the steps to integrate the custom checkout provided by our reference implementation into the Cornerstone theme.

 ## Installation